-Earlier this year I read a book called There is No Good Card For This: What To Say and Do When Life is Scary, Awful and Unfair to People You Love.
+Earlier this year I read a book called There is No Good Card For This: What To Say and Do When Life is Scary, Awful and Unfair to People You Love (you can find it here).
 I was finding myself in more and more situations where those around me were going through some incredibly challenging times.
-I felt like I needed more tools in my tool belt to help me with how to come alongside those experiencing deep grief and hardship than simply asking how they were doing with the hopes that that was sufficient or even appropriate.
-I’m sure there are a number of books that give guidance in how to enter into those harder moments of life with people we care about, but I found this particular book to be helpful.
+I felt like I needed more tools in my tool belt to help me with how to come alongside those experiencing deep grief and hardship than simply asking how they were doing with the hopes that that was sufficient, or even appropriate.
+I’m sure there are a number of books that give guidance in how to enter into those harder moments of life with people we care about, but I found that particular book to be helpful.
 It’s worth a read, even if you’re one of the talented few that has a grasp on how to relate to others in life’s more difficult moments.

 Grief is also an appetite thief.
 Which for someone who enjoys all things food, it feels weird when food doesn’t sound good.
 But there are days when my feet don’t want to go into the kitchen and my head can’t grasp what should be cooked for dinner.
 Thai food take-out, boxed mac ‘n cheese, and pancakes for dinner have been making more regular appearances in our home since August.
 And for now, that’s okay too.
-Especially with the kidlets who never tire of breakfast for dinner or fluorescent orange pasta.
+Especially since I have kids who never seem tire of breakfast for dinner or fluorescent orange pasta.

 But this last week, I felt a small nudging to get into the kitchen and cook something.
-Perhaps it was my friend Shasta whispering from Heaven urging me to get up and do what I love, which is creating something tasty in the kitchen.
+Perhaps it was my friend Shasta whispering from Heaven urging me to get up and do what I love – to create something tasty in the kitchen.

 One afternoon in the final weeks before Shasta passed away, when we both came to the realization that time left had become way too short, she told me she was worried about leaving me behind.
 I didn’t ask her why.
 I think maybe I wasn’t ready to hear why.
 Maybe she worried because she knew I was a feeler.
 I feel things deeply and I’m fiercely committed to my friendships and I would feel her absence in the same way as if I’d been hit by an avalanche.
 And maybe it was because she didn’t want her absence to impact my desire (or my appetite) to create, and engage, and share in the sweet things of life, like delicious food.
 She loved tasty food and she loved bringing people together with food, which she knew I loved too.
 I don’t really know why she said what she did that day.
 But I told her not to worry.
 I would be okay.
 It would just take time that would inevitably be filled with a whole lot of emotions and take-out food and pancakes.
 I’m passing on the fluorescent pasta though.